 Fund clinical projects that study seizures, bone health, the gastrointestinal system and other organ systems that impact people living with CDKL5.
 While we are working aggressively to understand the CDKL5 protein and all its function in the brain and body, we hope to identify practical and readily accessible therapies that will help improve the physical health and quality of life of our children now.

-Continue supporting the comprehensive international CDKL5 database that was begun in 2012, and work with Rett Syndrome in joining the NIH sponsored clinical consortium for a CDKL5 natural history study beginning in 2014.
+Continue supporting the comprehensive international CDKL5 database that was begun in 2012, and work with Rett Syndrome Consortium in the NIH sponsored CDKL5 natural history study that was awarded in 2014.
+Enrollemnt expected to begin in late 2015.
 A natural history study will give us a more complete picture of CDKL5 throughout a persons lifespan, and will help us identify interventions that improve the quality of life for our families, such as types of physical and speech therapies, augmentative communication, dietary changes, support services, etc.

 Start a repository for biological samples from patients with CDKL5.
 Developing a comprehensive tissue bank can take several years.
 This process needs to be started as soon as possible so that tissue samples are available to scientists as the research pace accelerates.